AdaCore/training_material/courses/fundamentals_of_ada/273_subprogram_contracts.rst

 Given the following expressions, what is their value if they are evaluated in the postcondition of the call :ada:`Set_And_Move ('X', 4)`

-.. container:: animate 1
+.. container:: overlay 1

    .. image:: subprogram_contracts_special_attributes-quiz.svg
       :width: 50%

-.. container:: animate 2
+.. container:: overlay 2

    .. image:: subprogram_contracts_special_attributes-answer.svg
       :width: 50%